3Qax/ha-addon-livesync/livesync-couchdb/DOCS.md

 This add-on exposes CouchDB on port 5984.
 You need a reverse proxy (like Caddy or nginx) to:
 1. Provide HTTPS/SSL termination
-2. Handle CORS headers for Obsidian
+2. Route the secret path to CouchDB

-3. Route the secret path to CouchDB
+CouchDB handles CORS headers internally - no need to configure them in your reverse proxy.

 ### Caddy Configuration